 And often, patients do not open up to their doctor about their concerns with the treatment plan.3

-When plans can identify patients who are most at-risk for nonadherence, they can work to proactively engage the patient and pre-empt nonadherence.
-This is where a partner with advanced analytics capabilities and deep expertise with pharmacy claims data can contribute substantial value and insights.
+When plans can identify patients who are most at risk for nonadherence, they can work to proactively engage the patient and pre-empt nonadherence.
+This is where a partner with advanced analytics capabilities and deep expertise in pharmacy claims data can contribute substantial value and insights.

-A strong adherence program provides enhanced analytics to enable the largest return with the minimal amount of dedicated resources.
-Data driven analysis can include clinical data, behavioral observations and direct reports from the patient.
+A strong adherence program provides enhanced analytics to enable the largest return with a minimal amount of dedicated resources.
+Data-driven analysis can include clinical data, behavioral observations and direct reports from the patient.
 When evaluating a potential partner’s medication nonadherence program, consider the following: